 What Type Of Compensation Can I Receive From A Hotel Injury?

-If you have been hurt at a hotel, you could receive compensation for your injuries.
+If you have been hurt at a hotel, you could receive compensation for your medical bills, loss of wages, damage of property, and emotional distress damages.
 This compensation can include coverage for various expenses that racked up after the incident and as a result of the damages.
 You should not be expected to pay for these damages if you did not have a part in the damage or if the hotel was negligent in some way.
 The expenses you could receive include:

 - Medical bills for surgery, hospitalization, medication, therapy, and future treatments